yovalishere/Finance/Credit Risk Scorecard Analysis/README.md

 4) Random Forest
 5) XGBoost

+### Data description
+The dataset is a record of customer default payment in Taiwan in October 2005.
+It is retrieved from [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients).
+It consists of 30,000 rows of data.
+There are 24 variables in total which correspond to 23 dependent variables and 1 independent variable.

 ### Project findings
 **PAY_1** (payment delay for 1 month) and **PAY_2** (payment delay for 2 months) are the most important features found by the optimal model.
 <img src="https://github.com/yovalishere/Finance/blob/main/Credit%20Risk%20Scorecard%20Analysis/Feature%20importance%20from%20Random%20Forest.jpg" width="450" height="350" /><br>